(A Fallen World – Sin, Suffering & Death Enter)

 But it gets even worse.
-For when Adam (after Eve) deliberately chose to believe Satan over God and to eat from the one forbidden tree, the dominion of the Earth was in effect legally deeded over to Satan.
-Satan became “the ruler of this [fallen] world,” “the god of this age,” and the “prince of the power of the air” (until he was defeated by Christ on the cross).
+For when Adam (after Eve) deliberately chose to believe Satan over God and eat from the one forbidden tree, the dominion of the Earth was in effect legally deeded over to Satan.
+Satan became “the ruler of this [fallen] world,” “the god of this age,” and the “prince of the power of the air” (until Christ defeated him on the cross).
 So great was the consequence of disobedience to God and the sin that resulted that God actually had to redeem (buy back, purchase) man from sin and from ownership by Satan and death, so we could once again enter paradise (heaven) with Him.
 God in His mercy, love, grace, and kindness has provided a way for man to become “righteous,” which means to be without sin (i.e., spiritually reconciled with God); He has provided a way for our sins to be forgiven, so we can again have eternal life with Him.
 That is the essence of the gospel message which this book is presenting to you.
 Each of us will choose eternal life (with God) or eternal death (separation from God).
-Those who end up in hell will do so as a result of their own choosing; God doesn’t “send” anyone to hell – man does it to himself, and man chooses that destiny out of free will.
+Those who end up in hell will do so as a result of their own choosing; God doesn’t “send” anyone to hell – man sends himself there, and man chooses that destiny out of free will.
 Hell was not even created for man!
 Scripture tells us that hell was “prepared for the devil and his angels.”
-The Bible also clearly tells us that hell is very a real place of “eternal punishment” and “torment” – it is not a myth.
+The Bible also clearly tells us that hell is a very real place of “eternal punishment” and “torment” – it is not a myth.
 This is covered in more detail later in this book.

 The following excerpt by H.M.
 Riggle from The Christian Church, Its Rise and Progress is helpful: